 We lived in Portland for three months and I really enjoyed it.
-It’s beautiful, the people are nice, and it’s a great place for running (home to Shalane Flanagan, Gwen Jorgenson and other amazing runners).
+It’s beautiful, the people are nice, and it’s a great place for running (home to Shalane Flanagan, Gwen Jorgenson and other amazing runners) and despite the wet climate, I really began to enjoy running in the rain!
 There’s also some great places to grab a bite to eat!

 This was my favorite for a healthy, nutritious, and inexpensive dinner!
 I would order one of their bowls (Harvest, Veggie and their Lebanese bowls were my favorite), and then order the chili to-go and have that later in the week.
 They also have burritos, quesadillas and other goodies.
 All made with quality ingredients!
 They have multiple locations around Portland so that makes it convenient.
 The location we went to most was on Mississippi which is a cool little area with lots of restaurant’s including a few that are on this list.

 When we first saw the size of the burgers here we were hesitant, because they are ‘little’.
 But they ended up being perfect!
 So many places give portions that are way too big, so it was nice to go somewhere where you could eat the entire meal without feeling stuffed.
 Scott loved their fries so if you’re having those along with the burger then they are definitely enough.
 The beef is great quality, and they use local Tillamook cheese.
 If you like burgers (and who doesn’t like burgers??) you should check this place out.
 This one is actually in a few other states, so Oregon isn’t the only place to get it.

 Pips Original Doughnuts and Chai or Blue Star Donuts